usnistgov/SDNist/README.md

-# SDNist: Benchmark data and evaluation tools for data synthesizers.
+# SDNist: Benchmark Data and Evaluation Tools for Data Synthesizers

 This package provides tools for standardized and reproducible comparison of synthetic generator models on real-world data and use cases.
-Both datasets and metrics were developed for and vetted through the [*NIST PSCR Differential Privacy Temporal Map Challenge*](https://www.nist.gov/ctl/pscr/open-innovation-prize-challenges/current-and-upcoming-prize-challenges/2020-differential.).
+Both datasets and metrics were developed for and vetted through the [*NIST PSCR Differential Privacy Temporal Map Challenge*](https://www.nist.gov/ctl/pscr/open-innovation-prize-challenges/past-prize-challenges/2020-differential-privacy-temporal).

 ## Quick introduction

 You have two possible workflows:
-1) manually manage the public and private datasets as `pandas.DataFrame` objects, directy generate your synthetic data and directly compute the score
+1) Manually manage the public and private datasets as `pandas.DataFrame` objects, directly generate your synthetic data, and directly compute the score.
-2) reproduce the setup of the challenge, i.e create a synthetizer subclass of `challenge.submission.Model` then call `run(model, challenge="census")`.
-This makes sure your synthetizer is scored against the same datasets as in the challenge.
+2) Reproduce the setup of the challenge---i.e., create a synthesizer subclass of `challenge.submission.Model`, then call `run(model, challenge="census")`.
+This makes sure your synthesizer is scored against the same datasets as in the Challenge.

 In all cases, the scoring does not numerically check whether your synthesizer is actually $\epsilon$-differentially private or not.
 You have to provide a formal proof yourself.